-The Foothills and North Albuquerque CPAs are close geographically and had scores that placed them in the fourth year, so it makes sense for the two assessments to be held in the fall where they will overlap.
+The Foothills and North Albuquerque CPAs are close geographically and their scores placed them in the fourth year, so it makes sense for the two assessments to be held in the spring when they will overlap.
 Staff recommends that this CPA be second within the fourth year.